 This course provides a substantial introduction to the history of medicine from ancient times to the present through lectures from historians, curators and clinicians.
 It provides those with an interest in the history of medicine with the opportunity to develop their knowledge and historiographical skills, whilst learning more about the resources available for archival research.
 Its focus is the history of western medicine, but lectures on other medical systems are included, with new perspectives and topics added as the course evolves.
 The course draws on the history and archives of the Society of Apothecaries.
 Its collections are the focus of several sessions, whilst there are also strong links with a number of medical museums and collections in London.

 The first term provides an introduction to the history of medicine and an overview of the subject from ancient times to the eighteenth century.
 The second term explores themes and developments in medical history ranging from plagues, infectious diseases and public health; to anatomy and Renaissance Medicine; and the development of medical specialities.
 The final term covers science and medicine, discussing topics such medical marketplaces and laboratory science, and includes visits to London medical museums and a joint day with the Faculty’s Philosophy Course.
 Workshop-style sessions which explore how to critically interpret primary sources, develop historiographical skills and provide presentation and vocal skills are incorporated over the course of the year.
-Background reading lists and lecture synopses are provided for the course.
+A course bibliography, core reading list and lecture synopses with information on specialised further reading are provided for the course